In 2017, do as California is: Make air cleanup, job one – Part 2 (stationary sources)

 Green Buildings –

 The key is to reduce GHG from buildings.
 “Commercial and residential buildings account for nearly 70 percent of California’s electricity end-use consumption and 55 percent of its natural gas end-use consumption.
-The residential and commercial sectors account for over 26 percent of California’s total greenhouse gas emissions,” the California Energy Commission (CEC) exclaimed.13 “Two significant steps toward increased building energy efficiency were taken since 2014.
+The residential and commercial sectors account for over 26 percent of California’s total greenhouse gas emissions,” the California Energy Commission (CEC) exclaimed.14 “Two significant steps toward increased building energy efficiency were taken since 2014.
 First, the 2013 revisions to the Building Energy Efficiency Standards became effective on July 1, 2014, and are being implemented statewide.
 Second, the Energy Commission adopted the 2016 revisions to the Building Energy Efficiency Standards on June 10, 2015, which include four major measures that move homes closer to the ZNE [Zero-Net-Energy] goals, including high-performance attics, high-performance walls, instantaneous water heaters, and high-efficacy lighting with controls throughout the home.
-The standards become effective on January 1, 2017.”14
+The standards become effective on January 1, 2017.”15

 To learn more about Building Energy Efficiency Standards, see: http://www.energy.ca.gov/title24